 Very few Legacy of Kain fans played Blood Omen and Blood Omen 2.
 In fact, many assumed Soul Reaver was the first game in the series and never even knew that the SR games were spin-offs of the original Blood Omen.

 World of Warcraft, and while not technically a sequel, many fans are unaware that three WarCraft RTS games and their expansions came before it.
-Some players were surprised to learn the WarCraft franchise is fact 18 years old, and WoW was released on the franchise's 10th birthday.
+Some players were surprised to learn that WoW was released on the franchise's 10th birthday.

 Need for Speed became excessively popular with the release of Underground in 2003, and spawned an even more popular sequel in 2004.
 Then another in 2005...and another in 2006...and 2007...and 2008...after 5 years, the series became stale, however, and each game was significantly less well received, before finally shifting back to its roots with Hot Pursuit 2k10.
 Due to a split fanbase, EA knew there would be still some of the newer fans who yearned for the Most Wanted/Carbon style gameplay and customization, hence the NFS: World MMORG was released along side Hot Pursuit.

 The Sims 2 is more popular than the original, and can sometimes be this.
 This is despite the glaring "2" on the box and multiple references to the original game.
 Nowadays there are The Sims 3 players who are totally unaware of the first two...

 Quake was a hugely influential game (it almost single-handedly invented Tournament Play, for instance) but was later overshadowed by the multiplayer-oriented Quake III: Arena.
 It wasn't until Quake IV was released years later that the series got back to its roots with a single-player campaign.

 The Korean SRPG The War Of Genesis II not only displaced, but also outright replaced the first game, as it repeated most of the story, embedded into a greater narrative.